-by Sandra Lupo, Jewelry Designer and Instructor and Swarovski crystal Ambassador, Exclusively for Fire Mountain Gems and Beads®
+by Sandra Lupo, Jewelry Designer and Instructor, Exclusively for Fire Mountain Gems and Beads®

-> Create a silk thread needle when hand knotting pearls and other beads.
+Create a silk thread needle when hand knotting pearls and other beads.
 This type of needle allows you to work without a metal needle as well as offers an easier start and finish when working with the hand knotting technique.

 Cut a length of thread four times the finished length of what your finished design will be, plus 10 inches.
 The thread needle will be made from the extra 10 inches, offering a little extra to remake the needle if necessary.